Precursors to anarchism: Renaissance

 With the spread of the Renaissance across Europe, anti-authoritarian and secular ideas re-emerged, in response to the growing centralization of power by absolute monarchies.
 The most prominent thinkers advocating for liberty, mainly French, were employing Utopia in their works, to bypass strict state censorship.
 In Gargantua and Pantagruel (1532–1552), François Rabelais wrote of the Abby of Thelema (Greek word meaning "will" or "wish"), an imaginary utopia whose motto was "Do as Thou Will".
 Around the same time, the French law student Etienne de la Boetie wrote his Discourse on Voluntary Servitude in which he argued that tyranny resulted from voluntary submission and could be abolished by the people refusing to obey the authorities above them.
 Later, still in France, Gabriel de Foigny perceived a Utopia with freedom-loving people without government and no need of religion, as he wrote in The Southern Land, Known.
 Geneva authorities jailed Foigny for that book.
 François Fénelon also used Utopia to project his political views, in a book (Telemaque) that infuriated Louis XIV.

-In Italy, Niccolò Machiavelli also laid some foundations for modern anarchism, particularly in his development of political science, which drew a separation between politics and ethics.
+In Italy, Niccolò Machiavelli also is said by Paul McLaughlin to have laid some foundations for modern anarchism, particularly in his development of political science.
 Machiavelli's subversion of political ethics was adopted by classical anarchists such as Mikhail Bakunin, who explicitly declared "Machiavelli was right".
 However, anarchism was constructed as a political philosophy to fundamentally question the legitimacy of political systems and offer alternatives, itself raising ethical questions of political justice.
 Bakunin thus elaborated on this departure of anarchism from Machiavellianism: